On the Fairness of Additive Welfarist Rules: Conclusion

-\begin{acks} This work was partially supported by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001 and by an NUS Start-up Grant.
-We thank the anonymous reviewers of AAMAS 2025 for their valuable comments, as well as Sanjay Jain and Frank Stephan for their help with the proof of \Cref{lem:log_increasing}. \end{acks}
+This work was partially supported by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001 and by an NUS Start-up Grant.
+A preliminary version of the paper appeared in Proceedings of the 24th International Conference on Autonomous Agents and Multiagent Systems, May 2025.
+We would like to thank the anonymous reviewers of AAMAS 2025 and ACM Transactions on Economics and Computation for their valuable comments, as well as Sanjay Jain and Frank Stephan for their help with the proof of \Cref{lem:log_increasing}.